Immigrate to Canada from India

 - Which he must provide a copy of the LMIA along with a job offer letter or employment contract;

 - Once you have these, complete the required forms and submit them.

 Some programs will grant you permanent residency (PR) without even having a job offer, the Express Entry program is one such example, but it is very difficult to earn PR with this route.
 Others such as the Provincial Nomination Program and Atlantic Immigration Pilot allow you to apply for permanent residency at the same time as you apply for your work permit, from there getting PR will be a breeze as you will have a provincial nomination.
 For others, such as the Agri-food Immigration Pilot, you will need to first get one years’ worth of experience in Canada before submitting your application for permanent residency.

 However, none of this means anything if you aren’t eligible for Canadian immigration or don’t know which programs will work for you.
-If you want to find out more about which program will be most suited to your specific skills and/or qualifications and which areas of Canada you will be best suited to, start by following the link below
+If you want to find out more about which program will be most suited to your specific skills and/or qualifications and which areas of Canada you will be best suited to, start by following the link below.

-The immigration process can become overwhelming.
+The Canadian immigration process can become overwhelming.
 There is a lot of paperwork involved in the process and tight deadlines must be met.
 Making use of a Regulated Immigration Consultant (RCIC) will take all the stress and uncertainty out of the process so you can focus on getting yourself and your family ready for the exciting new life that is waiting for you on the other side of the Atlantic ocean.
-Our RCIC’s are licensed by the ICCRC (Immigration Consultants of Canada Regulatory Council) and take great pride in the knowledge, skills and ability to successfully aid hopeful candidates into our beautiful country.
+Our RCIC’s are licensed by the ICCRC (Immigration Consultants of Canada Regulatory Council) and take great pride in the knowledge, skills, and ability to successfully aid hopeful candidates into our beautiful country.

 If you would like to take the first step in this process, start by chatting to one of our RCIC’s.